salesforce-ux/design-system-starter-kit/README.md

 Pre-requisites: [Node.js](https://nodejs.org/en/) 12 or higher.

-1. Clone your new repository onto your computer if you've imported or forked.
+1. Clone your new repository into your computer if you've imported or forked.
 1. In a terminal, `cd` into the directory where you cloned or downloaded your Starter Kit repository.
 1. Run `npm install`
 1. Run `npm run dev` (or `gulp`)